 Schools make more money teaching group classes.
 Public schools don't do it because of a lack of commitment to bilingualism.
-The United States simply does not put a high value bilingual graduating truly students.
+The United States simply does not put a high value on graduating truly bilingual students.
 Community colleges and Spanish schools don't do it because, well frankly, they make more money on group classes.